Troubleshooting

 runAsUser: 1000

-This issue is now addressed by the SAP Service Binding Specification, which mandates the addition of metadata to these secrets.
-Both btp-service-operator and cf-service-operator supports the addition of metadata.
-But, in case this feature is not used in your clusters, CAP Operator avoids inconsistencies by creating VCAP_SERVICES environment variable across all workloads and expects all SAP BTP services credentials to be available in Kubernetes Secrets under a key credentials.
+This is addressed by the SAP Service Binding Specification, which requires metadata to be added to secrets.
+Both btp-service-operator and cf-service-operator support this metadata addition.
+If this feature is not used in your cluster, CAP Operator avoids inconsistencies by creating a VCAP_SERVICES environment variable across all workloads and expects all SAP BTP service credentials to be stored in Kubernetes Secrets under a credentials key.

-This can be achieved using the secretKey property for a ServiceBinding created using btp-service-operator or cf-service-operator, for example:
+You can achieve this using the secretKey property when creating a ServiceBinding with btp-service-operator or cf-service-operator:

 apiVersion: cf.cs.sap.com/v1alpha1